jackielu/xsavi-final/README.md

 Final project for XSAVI-780
 =========================

 This web page was submitted as a final project for Pratt XSAVI-780 in Dec 2014.
+The public user facing page is here: http://jackielu.github.io/xsavi-final/

 -------------------------